 “We went after Wind Catcher because it was a unique opportunity, and we certainly wanted to be able to perform that project,” Akins said.
 But the new plan “is a very different proposition.”

 Akins also took time to congratulate Ohio Gov. Mike DeWine and the Republican legislators for passing House Bill 6 this week, noting that “as far as AEP is concerned, we see positives from this legislation.”

 HB 6 will reduce monthly surcharges on utility customers’ bills by gutting Ohio’s energy efficiency and renewable portfolio standard (RPS) mandates, and add a smaller tax to direct up to $150 million per year to the two nuclear plants owned by FirstEnergy Solutions.
 The bankrupt subsidiary of Ohio-based FirstEnergy Corp. had threatened to close the Davis-Besse and Perry plants absent state financial support.

 But beyond FirstEnergy’s nuclear plants, HB 6 will also direct roughly $50 million per year through 2030 to support the two 1950s-era coal-fired power plants of the Ohio Valley Electric Corp., owned by a consortium of Ohio investor-owned utilities including AEP.

-AEP Ohio has invested hundreds of millions of dollars in smart metering and distribution automation, and is investing in electric vehicle charging as part of the Columbus Smart City project in the state’s capitol.
+AEP, Ohio has invested hundreds of millions of dollars in smart metering and distribution automation.
+It is investing in electric vehicle charging as part of the Columbus Smart City project in the state’s capital.